Arranged marriage: History

 Arranged marriages were the norm in Russia before the early 20th century, most of which were endogamous.

 Until the first half of the 20th century, arranged marriages were common in migrant families in the United States.
 They were sometimes called "picture-bride marriages" among Japanese-American immigrants because the bride and groom knew each other only through the exchange of photographs before the day of their marriage.
 These marriages among immigrants were typically arranged by parents or close relatives from the country of their origin.
 As immigrants settled in and melded into a new culture, arranged marriages shifted first to quasi-arranged marriages where parents or friends made introductions and the couple met before the marriage; over time, the marriages among the descendants of these immigrants shifted to autonomous marriages driven by individual's choice, dating and courtship preferences, and an increase in marrying outside of their own ethnic group.
 Similar historical dynamics are claimed in other parts of the world.

-Arranged marriages have declined in prosperous countries with social mobility and increasing individualism; nevertheless, arranged marriages are still seen in countries of Europe and North America, among royal families, aristocrats and minority religious groups such as in placement marriage among Fundamentalist Mormon groups of the United States.
+Arranged marriages have declined in countries where forced marriages were politically outlawed (e.g. Imperial Russia or Japan) or in a prosperous countries with more social mobility and increasing individualism; nevertheless, arranged marriages might still be seen in countries of Europe and North America, among royal families, aristocrats and minority religious groups, such as in placement marriage among fundamentalist Mormon groups of the United States.
 In most other parts of the world, arranged marriages continue to varying degrees and increasingly in quasi-arranged form, along with autonomous marriages.

 Enforcement

-A woman who refuses to go through with an arranged marriage, tries to leave an arranged marriage via divorce or is suspected of any kind of "immoral" behaviour, may be considered to have dishonored her entire family.
-This being the case, her male relatives may be ridiculed or harassed and any of her siblings may find it impossible to enter into a marriage.
+In some communities, especially in rural parts of the Middle East, North Africa, and South Asia, a woman who refuses to go through with an arranged marriage, tries to leave an arranged marriage via divorce, or is suspected of any kind of "immoral" behaviour may be considered to have dishonored her entire family.
+Male relatives may be ridiculed or harassed, and any of the woman's siblings may find it impossible to enter into a marriage.
 In these cases, killing the woman is a way for the family to enforce the institution of arranged marriages.
-Unlike cases of domestic violence, honor killings are often done publicly for all to see and there are frequently family members involved in the act.
+Unlike cases of domestic violence, honor killings are often done publicly and there are frequently family members involved in the act.